yieng/FirstDrafter/README.md

-# A first draft creator
+# A tool enabling novelists to write their first draft - without editing

 More to come soon.